encord-team/encord-client-python/docs/source/tutorials/projects.rst

 --------

 To get started with model training, navigate to the 'models' tab in your project on the |platform|.
-Start by creating a model row using the Python SDK or by following the :xref:`create_model_guidelines`.
+Start by creating a model by following the :xref:`create_model_guidelines`.
 You can also use an existing model by clicking on the 'train' button.

 Navigate through the training flow and set parameters accordingly.